 When it comes to regular hotels, Tokyo has no shortage of top-notch (and reasonably-priced) accommodation.
 There’s everything from backpacker hostels to business hotels (though, honestly, we wouldn’t recommend either for your honeymoon), capsule hotels (ditch those, too) traditional Japanese inns and fancy five-star joints like the Hilton (but you’re a cheapo, right?).

-Our recommendation is to stay somewhere like this refurbished villa in Kamata, or the Shibuya Creston Hotel—places that are comfortable without being super expensive.
+Our recommendation is to stay somewhere like the Shibuya Creston Hotel—a place that’s comfortable without being super expensive.
 Read our detailed Tokyo Accommodation Guide for more ideas, and have a peek at this cheatsheet for scoring a five-star hotel on the cheap.
 You might be interested in trying a night at one of Tokyo’s quirky love hotels, too.

 Some of the best food you’ll ever eat

 While Osaka has the official title of the nation’s kitchen, Tokyo doesn’t do badly in the culinary department itself.
 Here, you’ll find streets lined with ramen stores, home-style rice and fish meals, curries both Japanese and Indian, pizza to rival the best in Italy, amaze-balls sushi (seriously, you won’t find better), grills, gourmet popcorn, crepes and a whole array of other tasty treats and sweets.
 There’s even French food, if you want to get fancy.